dekarrin/yuuki-jrpg/README.md

 Yuuki is an attempt to fully create every aspect of a Japanese-style RPG from the ground up.
-It was started as a course project for an introductory computer science class at North Dakota State University.
+It was started as a course project for an introductory computer science class at North Dakota State University in late September of 2012.
 Once the assignment was finished, the developers decided to continue working on the project.

 Testing